sairaorgb/obsidianNotes/dev/devDocs/javascript/JS Intro.md

 - `prompt` shows a message asking the user to input text.
 It returns the text or, if Cancel button or Esc is clicked, `null`.
 - `confirm`  shows a message and waits for the user to press “OK” or “Cancel”.
 It returns `true` for OK and `false` for Cancel/Esc.

-Values captured by these are strings.
+Values captured by `prompt` is strings and `confirm` is boolean .
 Be cautious about directly using them in other operations. we consider return value of alert to be undefined.

 #### Basic operators